 How often do we meet?

-Currently, our troop meets every other Wednesday at the Lighthouse Church in West Decatur.
+Currently, our troop meets on the first and third Thursdays at the Lighthouse Church in West Decatur.
 Troop meetings start at 6:30pm and end around 7:30pm.
-So we meet on Wednesday, February 20th, 2019 and every other Wednesday after that.

 How much does it cost?